-Young drivers are involved in a huge proportion of road crashes, due to a combination of inexperience and a tendency of many to take risks.
-Young drivers are involved in a huge proportion of road casualties, due to a combination of inexperience and a tendency of many to take risks.
-One in eight licence holders is under 25, yet one in four fatal and serious injury crashes involves a driver this age.
-Often the victims are young people themselves: road crashes are the biggest killer of 17-25 year-olds.
-Read more about young driver crashes.
+Less than one in 12 licence holders is under 25, yet one in five fatal and serious injury crashes involve a driver this age.
+Often the victims are young people themselves: road crashes are the biggest killer of young people in the UK and worldwide.

 What needs to be done?